Flynn's guilty plea is a massive problem for Trump

 - Mueller was appointed as special counsel by Trump Justice Department deputy Attorney General Rod Rosenstein.

-- Flynn was an extremely close and influential advisor to Trump as a candidate and as president.
+- Flynn was an extremely close and influential adviser to Trump as a candidate and as president.

 - Flynn pleaded guilty to lying to the FBI about his interactions with Russian ambassador Sergey Kislyak.